top of page

 3. Progressive Overload

 Doing the same workout forever leads to plateaus.
-Progressive overload means gradually increasing challenge over time.
+Progressive overload means gradually increasing the challenge over time.

 You can progress by: